-[Looking ahead to our ascend / traverse slope.
-NOTE: Our route did NOT ascend the snow patch on lower right but that could be a workable route.
-Cliffs may block you higher up though.]
+[Looking ahead to our ascent / traverse slopes.
+NOTE: Our route did not ascend the snow patch on lower right but that could be a workable route.
+Click for our very approximate route.]

-[In the steep and very loose snow gully under the NW summit.]
+[In the steep and very loose gully under the NW summit.]

-[Looking back out of the ascent gully at two of Murchison's towers.]
+[Looking back out of the ascent gully at some of Murchison's towers.]

-[Traversing out of the gully (to our right) on steep ledges covered in scree.]
+[Traversing back out of the gully (to our right) on steep ledges covered in scree.]

-Eventually I told Raf that we had to start traversing climber's right (NE) away from the NW summit.
+Eventually I told Raf that we had to start traversing climber's right (east) away from the NW summit.
 We began our traverse and spent the next 40 minutes or so traversing almost straight east without gaining too much height, on easy to moderate shale slopes.
 Where the scree was soft, the going was fast and easy.
-Every once in a while we'd hit cement-hard scree and slow down, trying desperately not to slide down the mountain.
+Every once in a while we'd hit cement-hard scree and slow down, trying desperately not to slide down the "cheese grater" crap.
 We picked a great line, under towering cliffs above and over plunging cliffs beneath.
 I had a way point mapped out where I guessed there was going to be another gully leading to the NW/SE summit col. It took longer than I thought but eventually we traversed far enough to reach this gully.
-It was basically our last chance to reach the summit ridge high above and Raf was getting a it impatient to start gaining more height.
-Once we hit the gully it was a steep grind on shale, scree and snow to the col where we topped out between the rap section from the NW summit on our left and an impressive pinnacle on our right - followed by the ridge to the SE summit.
-The views throughout the scrambling so far had been incredible and we were feeling really good now that we were done the trickiest bit of route finding and had avoided all technical terrain to the col.
+It was basically our last chance to reach the summit ridge high above and Raf was getting a little bit impatient to start gaining height.
+Once we hit the gully it was a steep grind on shale, scree and snow to the exposed col. The views throughout the scrambling so far had been incredible and we were feeling really good now that we were done the trickiest bit of route finding and had avoided all technical terrain.

 [Great view of Chephren (L) and White Pyramid (R)]

-[We traversed this terrain - you can make out the twin 'horns' high above our eventual ascent gully.]
+[We traversed this terrain - you can make out the twin 'horns' high above our eventual ascent gully at center here.]

 [We traversed several gullies before reaching the correct one.
-We left cairns to guide us back.]
+We left cairns behind to guide us back.]

 [Note the pinnacles looming above us - this is the gully to the NW/SE col.]